 SOURCES: Richard Sennett, The Fall of Public Man, W.W.
 Norton, 1976; Joseph Wolf, “Divine Clothing,” Parabola, v.xix, no. 3.

-While being homeless as an adult is a harsh test, to be homeless as a child may or may not be worse but society’s often sincere striving to make it scarce or nonexistent is painfully incomplete.
+While being homeless as an adult is a harsh test, to be homeless as a child is worse.
+Society’s sincere striving to make it scarce or nonexistent is painfully incomplete.
 In this year’s presidential campaigns we hear rhetoric from candidates of the major parties about the safety and security of the American people and mainly in regard to terrorists who threaten bodily harm.
 But each night including tonight over 15 million American children go to bed hungry.
 This is according to Feeding America.
 Where is the matching public outcry for their bodily safety and security?
-Hunger is defined as the uneasy or painful sensation caused by want of food as well as an exhausted condition caused by want of food.
+Hunger is defined as “the uneasy or painful sensation caused by want of food as well as an exhausted condition caused by want of food.”
 Proper nutrition is vital to the growth and development of children who are the future of the country.
-According to the Annie E. Casey Foundation, today there are 74 million children in the United States (an all-time high.
-Yet 20% of these children are food-insecure.
-These children go to bed hungry at night.
+According to the Annie E. Casey Foundation, today there are 74 million children in the United States which is an all-time high.
+Yet 20% of these children are food-insecure and go to bed hungry at night.
 In a land of plenty, where more than 2 in 3 adult Americans are considered to be overweight or obese, extremes of food injustice are not confined to Christmastime but each day of the year.

 Definition of hunger – Oxford English Dictionary, 1971.